plone/plone.app.mosaic/docs/index.rst

 Installation
 ------------

-**Plone Mosaic** is installed just like any other Plone add-on by activating it from the Add-on control panel.
+**Plone Mosaic** is installed just like any other Plone add-on by activating it at the Add-on control panel.

 ..  figure:: _screenshots/mosaic-product-activated.png
 ..  code:: robotframework